 First comes manufacturing operations, as mentioned also the largest manufacturing IoT use case.
 In other words: operations of manufacturing facilities, involving several assets and operational personnel.

 Manufacturing operations include the several elements which are typical in Manufacturing Operations Management (MOM), such as asset management, intelligent manufacturing, performance optimization and monitoring, planning, human machine interaction, end-to-end operational visibility and these cyber-physical systems as we know them from Industry 4.0.
+In fact, cyber-physical systems and the Internet of Things are twins in Industry 4.0.

 IoT spending in this vast use case (or even set of use cases) is good for over 57 percent of all IoT manufacturing investments.